-As the season changes and the wetter weather arrives, you may notice an increase in the number of fungi, mushrooms and toadstools growing in your garden or on your favourite walk.
-Whilst mushrooms grow all year round, there tends to be an increase in the autumn due to the colder temperatures and moist conditions.
+As the season changes and the wetter weather arrives, you may notice an increase in the number of mushrooms and toadstools growing in your garden or on your favourite walk.
+Whilst mushrooms grow all year round, there tends to be an increase in the autumn.

 There are more than 4000 species of fungi in the UK and they can vary significantly in shape, size and colour.
 Some species are virtually indistinguishable from each other, which can make accurate identification very difficult without expert knowledge.